test-kitchen/kitchen-vra/README.md

     $ export VRA_USER_NAME='myuser@corp.local'
     $ export VRA_USER_PASSWORD='mypassword'

 Then configure your platforms.
-You will need to specify project_id, image_mapping, flavor_mapping and version for the platform. image_mapping specifies the OS image for a machine and the flavor_mapping specifies the CPU count and RAM of the machine.
+You will need to specify project_id, image_mapping, flavor_mapping for the platform. image_mapping specifies the OS image for a machine and the flavor_mapping specifies the CPU count and RAM of the machine.
+You can specify or skip providing version.
+If version is not provided the latest version will be fetched automatically and used.
 Either a catalog_id or a catalog_name is required for each platform.
 If both catalog_id and catalog_name are mentioned in .kitchen.yml then catalog_name would be used to derive the catalog_id and this catalog_id would override the catalog_id being passed in .kitchen.yml.
 In the below example as can be seen we are using catalog_id for centos6 driver while catalog_name for the centos7 driver just to demonstrate that we can use either of the two.

 ```yaml